 Note: I had never prepared squid before, so I asked the fish guy at Wegman’s how long to cook it.
 He replied no more than one and a half minutes OR one hour!

-Type of Rice & How Much
+Type of Rice and How Much

 Note: The following is the only “fact” I have in this piece.
-I like facts, but since I learned it on the fly, I can only pass the guidelines on to you to make up as you go along.
+I like facts, but since I learned them on the fly, I can only pass the guidelines on to you to make up as you go along.

 Use a temperature that doesn’t burn when you’re sauteing and keeps it bubbling once you’ve added the broth.
-If you’re cooking on the top of the stove, you may need to move the pan around a bit to keep the entire bottom of the pan a consistent temperature.
+If you’re cooking on the top of the stove, you may need to move the pan around a bit to keep the entire bottom of the pan at a consistent temperature.

 Peppers & Tomatoes